PayalUmraliya/ChatUI/README.md

 ###### DETAILS

 Check and copy the conversationvc file to see the UI.

-To load server side image sdwebimage ( https://github.com/SDWebImage/SDWebImage) library used.
+To load server side image sdwebimage (https://github.com/SDWebImage/SDWebImage) library used.
+To zoom image or video EXPhotoViewer (https://github.com/Julioacarrettoni/EXPhotoViewer) library used.
+To Grow textview as typing HPGrowingTextView (https://github.com/adonoho/HPGrowingTextView) library used.
+To show auto complete places ABCGooglePlacesAutocomplete (https://github.com/AdamBCo/ABCGooglePlacesAutocomplete) library used.

 ###### AUTHOR